 Did you hear about Google’s June 2019 core update?

-As you know, Google is continually making changes to their algorithm, and yes, they’ve done it again.
+As you know, Google is continually making changes to its algorithm, and yes, they’ve done it again.

 Here is what you need to know:

 What Is the Google June 2019 Core Update?

 Google’s June 2019 Core Update was rolled out on June 3, 2019.
 According to SearchEngineJournal, others might be telling you that if your website was hurt by this algorithm update, you need to add more information to your About Us page or more author information to your articles to increase their E-A-T scores.

 But that’s contradictory to what Google is saying, which is that there’s nothing to fix because there’s nothing wrong with your site.

 Yes, we know, but keep reading, and we’ll explain everything.

 Google’s latest core update is called a Broad Core Algorithm Update.
 The term broad indicates that this update covers a wide range of issues.
 Therefore, focusing on just the E-A-T issues is wrong because that’s only inclusive of three website characteristics out of the hundreds of potential possibilities.